 CPR stands for cardiopulmonary resuscitation.
-It is an important lifesaving technique to use in emergencies.
+It’s an important lifesaving technique to use in emergencies.
 CPR can save someone’s life and prevent brain and organ damage.
-You should do CPR when a person isn’t breathing or their heart isn’t beating.
+You should do CPR in an emergency situation when a person isn’t breathing or their heart isn’t beating.
+These settings can be scary, but a reaction is better than no reaction.
+Even if you’re not trained in CPR, you can help by giving chest compressions.

 - Is the person conscious?
-If they are unconscious, touch them or talk to them to check for a response.
+If you think he or she is unconscious, touch them or talk to them to check for a response.
+A person who isn’t breathing or whose heart isn’t beating blacks out right away.

 - Is the environment safe?
-It is best to begin CPR right away, but only if you aren’t in danger.
+It’s best to begin CPR right away, but only if you aren’t in danger.

 - How many people are present?
-If you are the only person, begin CPR first.
+If you’re the only person, begin CPR first.
 Call 911 after 5 cycles of CPR.
-If two or more people are there, one person should call 911.
+If two or more people are there, one person should call 911 right away.
 This allows someone else to begin CPR.

 - Is an AED available?
-(This is a device that sends electrical currents to start your heart.)
-If so, follow instructions to deliver a shock then begin CPR.
+If so, follow instructions to deliver a shock, then begin CPR.

 CPR consists of three stages.
 The American Heart Association (AHA) uses CAB to remember the order.
 It stands for Compressions, Airway, and Breathing.

 Compressions.
 Chest compressions stimulate the heart.
 The forceful pressing gets blood pumping again.
-To begin, the person should be on their back on a flat and firm surface.
-It is best to kneel next to the person’s torso.
-Place your hands, palm side down, on the center of the person’s chest.
+The person needing CPR should be on his or her back on a flat and firm surface.
+Kneel next to the person’s body.
+To begin compressions on an adult, place your hands, palm side down, on the center of the person’s chest.
 Put one hand on top of the other.
 Keep your elbows straight and lean directly over the person.
-Try to use your body weight to push down about 2 inches.
+Use your body weight to push down about 2 inches.
 Repeat this movement at a rate of 100 to 120 times per minute.
-(Think of the tune “Stayin’ Alive.”)
+That’s one compression for each beat of the song “Stayin’ Alive.”

 If you’re not trained in CPR, you only should do chest compressions.
-If you’re trained, you can move on to the next two stages of CPR.
+If you are trained, you can move on to the next two stages of CPR.

 Airway and breathing.
 After 30 chest compressions, check for signs of normal breathing.
-Listen to their chest and mouth for about 5 to 10 seconds.
-If they still aren’t breathing, you need to open their airway.
+Listen to the person’s chest and mouth for about 5 to 10 seconds.
+If he or she still isn’t breathing, you need to open his or her airway.
 Tilt the person’s head back slightly and lift their chin.
 Pinch their nostrils shut.
 This creates a seal to allow air in one way.
-Give 2 large rescue breaths into their mouth.
-Each should last for 1 second and not be too forceful.
+For an adult, give 2 rescue breaths into the person’s mouth.
+For babies, give gentle breaths.
+For both adults and babies, each breath should last for 1 second and not be too forceful.
 You can breathe into the person’s nose if their mouth is impaired.

 Check again for signs of normal breathing.
-If the person still is unconscious, start again with chest compressions.
-You can repeat the entire CPR cycle 5 times, or about 2 minutes.
-All three stages equal one cycle.
+If the person is still unconscious, start again with chest compressions.
+The compressions, airway and breathing stages equal one cycle.
+You can repeat the entire CPR cycle 5 times, which should take about 2 minutes.

 Things to consider

 CPR does have risks.
 Pressing on someone’s chest can cause injuries.
-They may suffer a sore chest, broken ribs, or a collapsed lung.
-After CPR, people may need help breathing or require a stay in the hospital.
+He or she may suffer a sore chest, broken ribs, or a collapsed lung.
+After CPR, he or she may need help breathing or require a stay in the hospital.

 - What are the scenarios in which I should give CPR?